neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 * Do your tests fail when run on buggy code?
 (Checked automatically by GradeScope)
 * Following the language in lesson 5.3: are your tests clear, do they only make calls against public APIs, and are they as small as possible?

-Based on past experiences, we project that this assignment could take you up to 18 hours (depending on your prior preparation).
-We encourage you to start early so that you can post questions on Piazza, make the most use of our TAs' tutorials, and attend office hours as necessary in order to ensure that you can reach Satisfactory marks across the board.

 The objectives for this assignment, are to:
 * Practice writing integration-level tests using TypeScript and Jest
 * Practice writing unit tests using TypeScript and Jest, including techniques like spies and mocks
 * Analyze asynchronous operations and define tests that ensure that events occur in their expected orders

+Based on past experiences, we project that this assignment could take you up to 18 hours (depending on your prior preparation).
+We encourage you to start early so that you can post questions on Piazza, make the most use of our TAs' tutorials, and attend office hours as necessary in order to ensure that you can reach Satisfactory marks across the board.

 To get started, [download the handout zip]({{site.baseurl}}{% link assignments/hw3-handout.zip %}).
-From your HW2 solution, copy the files `client/RoomServiceClient.ts`, `requestHandlers/CoveyRoomRequestHandlers.ts` and `src/router/room.ts` into the corresponding location in the HW3 handout.
-We will release the official solution for these files on 2/16 (some students have DRC accommodations to turn in HW2 as late as 2/15), after which point you may also use those official implementations.
+From your HW2 solution, copy the files `src/client/RoomServiceClient.ts`, `src/requestHandlers/CoveyRoomRequestHandlers.ts`, `src/lib/CoveyRoomsStore.ts` and `src/router/room.ts` into the corresponding location in the HW3 handout.
+We will release the official solution for these files on 2/23 (some students have DRC accommodations to turn in HW2 as late as 2/22), after which point you may also use those official implementations.

 **This is an individual assignment.**

 Please post any questions about this assignment on Piazza.

+### Overview of the socket protocol
+Your past coding assignments have focused on the REST side of the client and server, but you will now need to also interact with the socket server and client.
+Recall that the steps for a client to join a room are:
+1. Make a REST request to the `/members` service to fetch a session token
+2. Connect to the socket server using this session token as a credential

+Once the connection is established, the client and server communicate asynchronously: on either side, the code can call `emit('eventName', eventData)`, where `eventName` is one of the events listed below, and `eventData` is that event's corresponding payload.

+There is a single event that the client may send to the server:
+* `playerMovement` sent by the client to the server to indicate that the player controlling the client has moved on the map.
+The `eventData` is a `UserLocation` indicating the new location

+There are multiple events that the server may send to the client:
+* `playerMoved` sent by the server to the client when any player moves (this message may also be sent to the same player that moved).
+The payload is a `Player` object describing the player who just moved
+* `newPlayer` sent by the server to the client when a new player joins the room (aka when a new player makes a request to the `/members` resource).
+The payload is the `Player` object corresponding to the new player.
+* `playerDisconnect` sent by the server to the client when a player leaves the room.
+The payload is the `Player` object corresponding to the player that disconnected
+* `roomClosing` sent by the server to the client when the room is destroyed (aka when the room is deleted).

+The socket library will automatically generate the event `connected` on the client side once it establishes a connection to the server (it is not connected immediately, but rather, asynchronously).
+The socket library will also generate a `disconnected` event (on both the client and the server) when a connection is broken.

 ### Suggested References
 * [Jest Matchers Reference](https://jestjs.io/docs/en/expect) describes all of the different `expect` calls that you can make use of, including those for mocks!
 * [Jest Async Testing Reference](https://jestjs.io/docs/en/asynchronous#asyncawait) describes how to use Jest to test asynchronous code.
 Note that there are multiple ways to do this (callbacks, promises, async/await).
 You are not *required* to use async/await, but Ripley thinks that it's the easiest way to implement these tests.